Ilse Thiele

 Ilse Thiele (4 November 1920 – 10 January 2010) was an East German politician.
 She was a member of the powerful Central Committee of the country's ruling SED (party) between 1954 and 1989.
-She served as the Chair of the national Democratic Women's League from 1953 till 1989.
+She served as the chair of the national Democratic Women's League from 1953 to 1989.

 Life

 Early years

 Ilse Neukrantz was born in Berlin's central Lichtenberg quarter.
 Her father was a warehouseman who was later employed in clerical work.
 Her mother was a milliner.
 Ilse and her brother Heinz Neukrantz attended junior and middle school locally.
 From 1937 till 1945, she worked as a stenographer by court.

 Politicised housewife

 The war ended in May 1945 and with it came the end of Nazi Germany and of one-party government.
 Ilse Thiele, now a housewife in Wietze (near Celle), joined the Communist Party.
 By the next year, she had relocated to the Soviet occupation zone in what remained of Germany.
 Here, in April 1946, the contentious merger of the old Communist Party with the Moderate-left SPD paved the way for a return to one-party government, and Thiele was one of the thousands of Communist Party members who quickly took the opportunity to sign their membership over to the new Socialist Unity Party of Germany (SED / Sozialistische Einheitspartei Deutschlands).

 Still working as a stenographer with various employers, in 1946, she joined the Trade Unions Federation (FDGP / Freier Deutscher Gewerkschaftsbund).
 Between 1948 and 1950 she served as a local councilor with responsibility for social affairs in Berlin-Lichtenberg.
 Between 1946 and 1952, she was also a member of the party leadership team in Lichtenberg.
 In 1950, she became the Berlin regional secretary for the Democratic Women's League (Demokratischer Frauenbund Deutschlands, DFD).
 In 1950/51, she also studied at the Karl Marx Party Academy.